Viewpoints

 Choose a guiding word.

-For each pillar pick one word that will frame your goals for the year.
-Pick words that feel honest and align with you.
-Not "growth" if what you actually need is "rest."
-Not "abundance" if what would help most is "boundaries."
+Pick one word for each pillar—something honest and resonant.
+Not “growth” if what you actually need is “rest.”
+Not “abundance” if what would help most is “boundaries.”

 Pair each word with a visual.